Damaged pavements or cycle paths

 - Why you are reporting it

-When you report a defect about a footway or cyclepath we will inspect it within 3 working days.
+When you report pavement or cyclepath damage, we will inspect it within 3 working days.
 The repair response time will depend on the type of defect you have reported and where it is.
 Repair will be in accordance with our Highway Safety Inspection Manual.

 When we decide on priorities for maintaining footways we make sure that opportunities are taken to help social inclusion, particularly improving accessibility for older and disabled people, and people using prams and pushchairs.